 This is the Main Station which Campton-Thornton Fire Rescue operates from and is staffed with 2 Full-Time Firefighter/EMTs, 7 days a week from 6 a.m to 6 p.m.
 This station houses Ambulance 1, Engine 1 and 3, Rescue 1, Forestry 2, Car 2, and Utility 1, along with both our snowmobile and Special Operations trailers.

-This is a Chevy Tahoe.
+This is a Ford F-150.
 This unit is assigned to the Fire Chief and is used for quick response, ahead of other apparatus.
 It carries basic equipment for EMS, Fire, Motor Vehicle Accidents and Technical/ Water Rescue.
 The Rear of the unit has 2 mobile radios and can be used for incident command and accountability at large incidents.
+You can see that this truck has a cap on the back so the Chief can keep his gear out of the cab of the vehicle.
+This is important so that carcinogens (the main cause of cancer to firefighters) are out of the vehicle.

-35 Ambulance 1- 2007 Ford/ Horton which is equipped to the Paramedic level of care.
+35 Ambulance 1- 2019 Chevrolet/ Arrow which is equipped to the Paramedic level of care.

-1999 Ford/ Central States which carries Technical Rescue equipment for High/Low Angle and Water Rescue.
+2017 E-One.
+This truck carries technical rescue equipment for High/Low Angle and Water Rescue.
 It also has a cascade system for refilling SCBA bottles, as well as equipment for Haz-Mat and lifting.
-This unit was retired in 2017 when we got our new E-One Rescue truck.

 2010 Ski-Doo Skandic Snowmobile which is housed in a 2- place snowmobile trailer outside of Station 1.
 It tows a Rescue Toboggan that is capable of transporting a patient from the scene of an accident to an awaiting ambulance.
 The Toboggan was donated by the Central NH Snowmobile Club, which maintains approximately 65 miles of trails in the three towns.